 A lot of times, victims will want to settle their cases while they are still in recovery.
 This is usually not a great idea since once the settlement is paid, the case is closed and if you require additional treatments in the future, you will not be able to claim compensation for it.

-If the defendant and insurance companies are being unreasonable and you cannot come into a settlement agreement with them, your case will be settled through court action.
+If the defendant and insurance companies are being unreasonable and you cannot come to a settlement agreement with them, your case will be settled through court action.

 Once you have filed your lawsuit, the defendant will be notified and will be provided the appropriate time to respond.
 Once the defendant responds, the preliminary hearings will be scheduled and a trial date will be set.
 Each side will be given time to gather evidence to support their case and your attorney or the defense attorney will make motions that a court must rule on.

 Understandably, waiting for your rightful compensation can be very difficult.
-However, just because you want things to be resolved quickly doesn’t mean you should short sell yourself and give up your right for the compensation due.
+However, just because you want things to be resolved quickly doesn’t mean you should short-sell yourself and give up your right to the compensation due.

-If you have suffered injuries because of someone else’s negligence, contact our experienced attorneys at Chicago Car Accident Lawyers.
+If you have suffered injuries because of someone else’s negligence, contact our experienced Chicago auto accident lawyers.
 We will offer you a free consultation visit, either at home or at the hospital, where we can discuss your case and options.